-This is Seattle Housing Authority's second report under the new 50900 requirements issued by HUD in 2013.
+This is Seattle Housing Authority's third report under the new 50900 requirements issued by HUD in 2013.
 Public housing authorities continue to submit their financial information through the Financial Assessment System - PHA (FASPHA) rather than in the MTW report.
-The following sections provide information on a few aspects of the MTW Block Grant and Replacement Housing Factor (RHF) funding, but they are not comprehensive.
+The following section provides information on a few aspects of the MTW Block Grant and Replacement Housing Factor (RHF) funding, but is not comprehensive.